Nadiam75/joint_object_detection_depth_estimation/README.md

 ### 4) Video

-A short video containing how to use the web application has also been uploaded.
+A short video containing details on how to use the web application has also been uploaded.

 ![disp](pictures/Depth_Estimation_WEBAPP.gif)